htihle/htihle.github.io/weirdml.md

     <img src="../images/average_accuracy_across_tasks_updated.png" width="800"/>
     <p><em>Average accuracy across all tasks for each model.
 Grey markers indicate performance on individual tasks, bars show the mean across tasks.</em></p>
 </div>
-These are updated results with newly available models.
-All results and discussion below is from the original release, and does not consider these updates.

 <div style="text-align: center" class='task-performance-table-outer'>
     <div class='task-performance-table'>